Acquit: Absolve a person legally from an accusation of criminal guilt

 Status offenses: Offenses that are only illegal because of the age of the offender

-Strict liability crime: Criminal liability based only on the commission of a prohibited act.
+Strict liability crime: Criminal liability is based only on the commission of a prohibited act.
 The state does not have to prove the defendant had any particular mens rea.

 Superpredator: Youth so impulsively violent, remorseless, and have no respect for human life

-Taboo: Very negative norm that upsets people
+Taboo: A very negative norm that upsets people

 Theory: An explanation to make sense of our observations about the world